GSS-Cogs/family-covid-19/datasets/ONS-Deaths-involving-COVID-19-in-the-care-sector-England-and-Wales-deaths-occurring-up-to-1-May-2020-and-registered-up-to-9-May-2020-provisional/spec.md

 [Transform Flowchart](https://gss-cogs.github.io/family-covid-19/datasets/specflowcharts.html?ONS-Deaths-involving-COVID-19-in-the-care-sector-England-and-Wales/flowchart.ttl)

 ----------### Stage 1.
 Transform

-### NOTE - The perdio within each the datacube has a 'registerd up to' date that is different.
-We need to account for this somehow/somewhere in the metadata.
+## NOTE - in addition to the period each tab also has a "registered up to" date we need to account for.

 #### Number of deaths of care home residents by leading cause groupings and COVID-19

 #### Sheet: Table 17

 Leading cause
--A6:A74 dimension 'Leading cause' taken as the CODES from column A
+- A6:A74 dimension 'Leading cause' taken as the CODES from column A

 Sex
--C5:M5 dimension "Sex" taken from horizontal as "Persons", "Males" or "Females".
+- C5:M5 dimension "Sex" taken from horizontal as "Persons", "Males" or "Females".

 Area
--C4:K4 Area code from row near top as "England and Wales", "England" or "Wales".
+- C4:K4 Area code from row near top as "England and Wales", "England" or "Wales".
--Converted all area labels to 9 digit ONS codes.
+- Converted all area labels to 9 digit ONS codes.

 Unit Multiplier
--Set unit multiplier to 1.
+- Set unit multiplier to 1.

 Measure Type
--Set Measure Type to Count.
+- Set Measure Type to Count.

 Unit of Measure
--Set Unit of Measure to People.
+- Set Unit of Measure to People.

 #### Table structure